 ACHIEVING AN INCLUSIVE AND IMPACTFUL FOOD VISION

 Over the next 18 months, we will engage with stakeholders at every point in the food system as well as the broader community to develop Food Vision 2030.

 Stay up to date on San Diego County Food Vision 2030 events, news, and stories by following us on social media.

 San Diego Food System Alliance will be posting updates and news from Food Vision 2030 in our monthly newsletter.
 Subscribe using the form below.

-Food Vision 2030 will be led by San Diego Food System Alliance staff and board, a Steering Committee, and our Leadership Council.
+Food Vision 2030 will be led by San Diego Food System Alliance staff, consultants, Board of Directors, and Leadership Council, as well as a Steering Committee.
 The Alliance will work in partnership with many organizations, agencies, and individuals to create an inclusive process and plan.